 6. Three Little Words

 Sitting pretty alongside the Manchester Gin city centre distillery, Three Little Words is perfectly decorated with plush velvets, industrial lighting and exposed brick – combining Manchester’s iconic industrial vibes with something a little cosier.
 Naturally, the bar is fully stocked with a variety of gins to warm you up after a cooler autumn day, which can be accompanied with a filling dish from their lovely kitchen.
 Three Little Words, 12-13 Watson St, M3 4LP.

 7. Sunset by Australasia

 Sunset by Australasia goes all out as soon as the sun dissipates, completing their pretty-in-pink décor with faux fur soft furnishings and even blankets to keep you warm out on their terrace (which also features a number of heaters to keep you warm from the outside cold).
 The menu is filled with Asian-inspired cocktails, with sushi, robata grilled meats and more available to eat.
 Sunset by Australasia, 1 The Avenue, M3 3AP.

 8. Bay Horse Tavern

-A pub-style spot in the heart of the Northern Quarter, the Bay Horse Tavern is a great place to warm up – and it’s hard to miss it too, thanks to its fairy light adorned exterior.
-Inside, the bar and restaurant are decorated in a cosy yet familiar style, with homely favourites on the menu including pie, bangers and mash and beef sirloin.
+A pub-style spot in the heart of the Northern Quarter, the Bay Horse Tavern is a great place to warm up – and it’s hard to miss it too, thanks to its fairy light-adorned exterior.
+Inside, the bar and restaurant are decorated in a cosy yet familiar style, with homely favourites on the menu including pie, bangers and mash and beef sirloin, making it one of the cosiest restaurants in Manchester.
 Bay Horse Tavern, 35-37 Thomas St, M4 1NA.